emilymclean94/README_generator/README.md

 ## License
 To learn more about the license used in this project [click here](https://opensource.org/licenses/Apache-2.0).

+## Credits
+I'd like to thank my instructor, TAs, the Ask BCS staff, and most importantly, my class mates for the positivity and encouragement.

 ## Questions
 [Click here](https://github.com/emilymclean94) to view my GitHub profile.